-5.c.
-Copy and paste the escaped JSON value obtained in step #4, click ‘Done‘
+5. c.
+Copy and paste the escaped JSON value obtained in step #4, and click ‘Done.‘

 Escaping a JSON string is super simple!
 There are lots of online tools available such as Code Beautify

-We hope this post provides the extra guidance needed to correctly parse the JSON returned by Encodian actions.
-If you’re struggling please raise a ticket with our support team who’ll be delighted to help
+We hope this post provides the extra guidance needed to parse the JSON returned by Encodian actions correctly.
+If you’re struggling, please raise a ticket with our support team, who’ll be delighted to help.

-We hope you’ve found this post useful, as ever please share any feedback or comments, all welcome!
+We hope you’ve found this post useful.
+As ever, please share any feedback or comments.
+All are welcome!